 - Both the products should be hosted under the same domain.

 - No code integration.
-The interaction between both products will happen through event and data exchanges.
+Interaction between both products will happen through events and data exchanges.

-- The open source product is hosted in a docker on the independent EC2 instance
+- The open-source product is hosted in a docker on an independent EC2 instance

 What are we solving for: